By entering the Queensland Training Awards, you agree to abide by the following conditions of entry:

 All nominations must be submitted online via the Queensland Training Awards online nomination portal.

-The closing date for nominations has been extended until Friday 16 March 2018.
+The closing date for nominations was Friday 16 March 2018.

 Nominees for the individual categories must be an Australian citizen or permanent resident of Australia and have completed, be due to complete or deliver training in Queensland.